There was once a time when Invincible fans had to wait years until a new season of the hit adult animated superhero series debuted, but no longer.

 • Mark Hamill as Art Rosenbaum

-• TBC as Thragg
+• Lee Pace as General Thragg

 What could be the plot of Invincible season 4?

-Previously speaking to RadioTimes.com, Kirkman implied that the events of the Invincible War will be heavily felt in season 4, saying: "When we come back for season 4, we're going to be coming back to a very different world filled with very different characters."
+Previously speaking to RadioTimes.com, Kirkman also implied that the events of the Invincible War will be heavily felt in season 4, saying: "When we come back for season 4, we're going to be coming back to a very different world filled with very different characters."

 Kirkman also previously opened up to RadioTimes.com about the process of adapting the comic books, saying: "With this show, I envision it is a kind of process of, 'If it's not broken, don't fix it.'